-Once again to wide angle, and we see a crowd of townspeople coming out to see for themselves this man the woman has spoken about.
+The screen opens up once again to wide angle, and now we see a crowd of townspeople coming out to see for themselves this man the woman has spoken about.
 Gracious hosts, they invite Jesus (and presumably his followers) to stay with them, and he does.
 As John puts it in resurrection language that rings in our ears Jesus 'abides with them' for two days - two days sleeping and eating with 'those people'.
 Two days during which many Samaritans came to believe in Jesus as the Messiah, the Christ, from hearing him speak.